P. M. Hubbard

 Philip Maitland Hubbard (9 November 1910 – 17 March 1980) was a British writer.
-He was known principally for his crime and suspense novels and stories, although he wrote in other genres as well.
-For example, contributing short stories and poetry to The Magazine of Fantasy and Science Fiction and articles, verse, and parliamentary reports for Punch.
+He was known principally for his crime and suspense novels and stories, although he wrote in other genres as well, contributing short stories and poetry to The Magazine of Fantasy and Science Fiction and articles, verse, and parliamentary reports for Punch.

 Early life

 Hubbard was born in Reading, England, the second son of Wilton Hubbard, a stockbroker, and his wife Millicent, who had been born in Bombay.
 His grandfather, Henry Dickenson Hubbard (1824–1913), was a clergyman of the Church of England who left a substantial fortune.
 Hubbard was brought up mostly in Guernsey in the Channel Islands, where his father had gone to improve his health, and was educated at Elizabeth College, Guernsey, then at Jesus College, Oxford, where in 1933 he won the Newdigate Prize for poetry with a poem called "Ovid among the Goths".